Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey

 \subsubsection{Pattern}

 Apart from differences in data distribution, the heterogeneity of data patterns also poses significant challenges to the NCCL system.
 In centralized learning, tasks can be categorized into supervised learning, semi-supervised learning, and unsupervised learning based on the label rate.
 This issue is inherited and further complicated in NCL and NCCL, as the label rate may vary across each client.
 According to \cite{song2024systematic}, there are also three different paradigms in federated semi-supervised learning: label-at-all-client-sides, label-at-partial-clients, and label-at-server cases.
 Therefore, in NCCL, with tasks arriving at different timestamps and exhibiting distinct characteristics, label rates will be even more diverse.
 In \cite{casado2020federated}, the authors propose a semi-supervised labeling approach to address the issue of partial label data.
 It utilizes the global model obtained from the cloud to label the unlabeled data in each local device.
-The confidence of the prediction made by the global model for each unlabeled instance is calculated, given by $P(c_i|x)$, where $c_i$ is one of the possible classes and $x$ is the instance.
-An instance is labeled with the predicted class if its confidence exceeds a predefined threshold $\gamma$, set empirically at $\gamma = 0.9$ in the experiments.
-The labeling rule can be formally expressed as:
+The confidence of the prediction made by the global model for each unlabeled instance is calculated.

-where $C$ is the total number of classes.
 This approach allows the local devices to leverage the global knowledge to enrich their local datasets, thus improving the local models over time.
 To further enhance the robustness against noisy labels that may arise from the semi-supervised labeling process, the paper employs an ensemble-based method for local learning.
 Each local device maintains an ensemble of base classifiers, and the final prediction is made based on the median of the posterior probabilities provided by these classifiers.
 The median rule is chosen due to its robustness against outliers.
 This ensemble-based approach helps to mitigate the impact of mislabeled data and improves the overall performance of the local models.